Blog Co-Editors and Authors

 John Tomaszewski is a partner in the International Department and co-chairs the Global Privacy & Security practice at Seyfarth.
-He specializes in emerging technology and its application to business.
-He has significant experience counseling companies regarding data protection and information security throughout the Americas, Europe and Asia.
-His clients have included a myriad of technology companies as well as financial services, pharmaceuticals and e-commerce companies of all sizes.
-John has prepared privacy and security documentation for HR departments, cloud service providers, social media companies and a host of both traditional “brick-and-mortar” and emerging technology clients.
-He has also developed fair information practice statements, certification practice statements, PKI policies, non-disclosure agreements and similar information security and confidentiality instruments.
+John focuses on emerging technology and its application to business.
+He has significant experience counseling companies regarding data protection and information security throughout the Americas, Europe, and Asia.

 Yana Komsitsky is Senior Counsel in the firm’s International Department.
 She develops holistic solutions for managing human capital, data privacy, and compliance issues.
 In the privacy arena, Yana assists with designing and implementing privacy and compliance programs.
 In the event of a merger or acquisition, she advises companies on workforce and privacy aspects of transactions and post-acquisition integrations.